100% Speedtrap Sunglasses Review: Premium Sport Performance

 - Wraparound single-piece shield

-- HiPER lens technology provides exceptional contrast and color clarity
+- HiPER lens technology provides exceptional contrast and color clarity on grass fields

 - Uniblock adjustable nose piece fits most face shapes securely